Conservatory of Ho Chi Minh City

-The Conservatory of Ho Chi Minh City (Nhạc viện Thành phố Hồ Chí Minh) is a conservatory located at 112, Nguyen Du Street, District 1, Ho Chi Minh City, Vietnam that provides music education in undergraduate, graduate and postgraduate level for the southern region of Vietnam.
+The Music Conservatory of Ho Chi Minh City (Nhạc viện Thành phố Hồ Chí Minh) is a conservatory in Ho Chi Minh City, Vietnam that provides music education in undergraduate, graduate and postgraduate level for the southern region of Vietnam.
 It is one of three conservatories in Vietnam (besides Hanoi Conservatory of Music and Hue Conservatory).

 History

-Historically, the precursor of this university was Music Division of Gia Dinh Art College.
-In 1956, this Division is split from Gia Dinh Art College to become National Conservatory of Music.
+Historically, the precursor of this university was Music Division of Gia Định College of Fine Arts (simply called Gia Định Art College, predecessor of Ho Chi Minh City University of Fine Arts).
+In 1956, this division is split from Gia Định Art College to become National Conservatory of Music.
 When the dramatics faculty was added to the school education programme, this school was renamed National Music and Dramatics School with 2 main education fields: music (European music and Vietnamese national music or Vietnamese traditional music) and dramatics (principally Vietnamese traditional dramatics).

 After the Fall of Saigon on April 30, 1975, the school was renamed Ho Chi Minh City National Music School.
 The dramatics division was split to establish Ho Chi Minh City Dramatics School (today Ho Chi Minh City Cinematics and Dramatics College) in 1976.

 From 1978, the dancing education program was added to the school education scope.
 On February 2, 1980, the school was given university status by the Vietnamese government and was renamed Ho Chi Minh City Conservatory.